SaintWish/kv/README.md

 * `kvmap` - A Key Value sharded cache using vanilla Go map with no auto eviction.
 * `ccmap` - A concurrent safe map without sharding.
 * `stack` - A last in, first out stack implementation without concurrency support.
 Used in the ``kv2`` package.

+## Licensing
+The [swiss map](https://github.com/dolthub/swiss) and this package are licensed with Apache-2.0